NicKarlovich/oneDNDConversion/rules/4th_level_feats.md

 * Grants Light and medium armour profiency and shield

 #### Mage Slayer
-* Used to have reation to make attack against creatures casting spells within 5 feet
+* Used to have reaction to make attack against creatures casting spells within 5 feet
-* Also used to hae advantage on spells cast by creatures within 5 feet
+* Also used to have advantage on spells cast by creatures within 5 feet
 * Now you gain +1 to STR or DEX, up to max of 20
 * And, 1/long rest, when you fail an INT/WIS/CHA saving throw, you can choose to succeed instead.